graphitedigital/DonkySDK-iOS-Modular/README.md

 ## License

-Donky-Core-SDK is available under the MIT license.
+DonkySDK-iOS-Modular is available under the MIT license.
 See the LICENSE file for more info.

 ##Minimum Technical Requirements